- What is a kick off meeting?

 I’m inviting you to our project kick off meeting because [their manager nominated them/they are a subject matter expert/they are going to lead on something/it follows on from your discussion earlier in the week… etc. Point out why they are getting this mail].
 It’s an opportunity for everyone to get a full understanding of what we’re doing and why, and what the likely outcome is going to be.

-I’ve attached an agenda for the session, and you’ll be able to see the list of attendees in the calendar invite.
+I’ve attached a meeting agenda for the session, and you’ll be able to see the list of attendees in the calendar invite.

 If you’ve got any questions before the meeting, give me a ring.